raiden6/notes/dev/javascript/event-loop.md

 # Event Loop

-JavaScript is single-threaded, but is able to execute functions asynchronously.
+JavaScript is single-threaded, but is able to execute tasks asynchronously.
 This is made possible by the Event Loop.

 Components
 - CallStack
+- Task Queue (Callback Queue)
-- Callback Queue
+- Microtask Queue
 - Event Loop

 Steps